cstack/db_tutorial/_parts/part3.md

 - We're planning to dramatically change the data structure storing our table, and tests would catch regressions.
 - There are a couple edge cases we haven't tested manually (e.g. filling up the table)

-We'll address those issues in Part 4.
+We'll address those issues in the next part.
 For now, here's the complete diff from this part:
 ```diff
  typedef struct InputBuffer_t InputBuffer;